Long-Term Open-Pit Mine Planning with Large Neighbourhood Search

-Large Neighbourhood Search improves upon an existing solution to a problem by repeatedly solving a simplified version of the problem.
-In this simplification, a subset of variables are fixed to their values in the existing solution and the remainder left to take on a new value.
+Large Neighbourhood Search (LNS) improves upon an existing solution to a problem by repeatedly solving a \textit{simplification} in which a subset of decision variables are fixed to their values in the existing solution and the remainder left to take on a new value.
 The variables that are \textit{free} to take on a new value form a \textit{neighbourhood} around the current solution.
-The result is a smaller, restricted MIP.
-Solving this MIP allows us to search for a new and improved solution in this neighbourhood.
+The result is a smaller, restricted subproblem.
+Solving this subproblem allows us to search for a new and improved solution in this neighbourhood.

-Our approach first applies a sliding windows method, described in Section \ref{sec:Recovery}, to find an initial feasible solution to our long-term planning problem.
-Once an initial solution has been found, we perform a \textit{parallelised} form of LNS over multiple threads of computation.
+Our approach first applies sliding windows to find an initial feasible solution to a mixed integer linear programming model (MIP) of a long-term open-pit mine planning problem.
+We then perform a \textit{parallelised} form of LNS over multiple threads of computation.
 On each thread, we form a neighbourhood with respect to the current best found solution.
 In our context, this neighbourhood is a collection of blocks.
-Given such a neighbourhood, we leave the decision variables related to the mining of blocks in our neighbourhood free in our MIP, and fix the mining related decision variables for blocks outside of the neighbourhood to their values in the current best solution.
-We solve these restricted MIPs, updating our current best solution to the best solution found over all threads.
-We describe our neighbourhood formation process, including the variables that we fix for each neighbourhood, in Section \ref{sec:LNS}.
-We repeat these iterations of LNS until a termination criterion is satisfied.
-We describe several possible termination criteria in Section \ref{sec:TermC}.
+We leave the decision variables related to the mining of blocks in our neighbourhood free in our subproblem, and fix those decisions for blocks outside of the neighbourhood to their values in the current best solution.
+We solve these restricted subproblems, updating our current best solution to the best found over all threads.
+We repeat these iterations until a termination criterion is satisfied.

-Much existing work on the use of neighbourhood-based search for long-term mine planning considers small neighbourhood structures based on shifting the mining of blocks from one time period to another, altering the destination of extracted material, and adding or removing blocks from the schedule.
-The complexity of our model means that we must consider much larger neighbourhoods in order to find different, feasible, and improved solutions.